abinit/abinit/doc/mkdocs-user-guide/anaddb.md

 The main executable file is called anaddb.
-Supposing that the "files" file is called anaddb.files, and that the executable is placed in your working directory, anaddb is run interactively (in Unix) with the command
+Supposing that the "files" file is called anaddb.files, and that the executable is placed in your working directory, anaddb is run interactively (in Unix) with the command:

     anaddb < anaddb.files >& log